Fitness Tracker Buying Guide

 "Fitness trackers are motivational to people for getting more exercise and living a healthier lifestyle," says Angela McIntyre, research director at Gartner.
 "If there is a particular activity you like, like swimming, make sure the activity tracker and the software are designed for it.
 People who have a favorite activity that is less common, such as jumping rope, may want to check that the activity is recognized by the software."

 Those who are new to exercise, or are just trying to get moving more, may get everything they need from a basic step tracker, many of which will give you an estimate of how many calories you've burned as well.

-Those who are regularly active may want a device with advanced features, like heart rate monitoring and automatic activity recognition, to easily give you a better look at your activities and the progress you are making toward your goals.
+Those who are regularly active may want a device with advanced features, like heart- rate monitoring and automatic activity recognition, to help better gauge your workout intensity, overall health and the progress you're making toward your goals.